Heathcote

 Heathcote features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 64.1% of all households, including 20.5% couples with children, 34.3% couples without children, and 7.8% single parent families.
-Non-family households constitute the remaining 35.9%, with lone person households at 32.4% and group households comprising 3.4% of the total.
-The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households comprise 64.1% of all households, including 20.5% couples with children, 34.3% couples without children, and 7.8% single parent families.
+Non-family households account for the remaining 35.9%, with lone person households at 32.4% and group households comprising 3.4%.
+The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households